cesc-park/CRCN/README.md

 ##Generate Output

 Generating output is easy.
-The program will load training and test datasets, then automatically generate output.
+The program will load training and test datasets, then automatically generate outputs.

 ```
 python generate_output.py